 The area around the Scottish National Gallery and Royal Scottish Academy, now Mound Place is used as an outdoor entertainment space at many times of the year – particularly during August when there are street performers here and at Christmas and New Year when there are markets and concerts held in the space.
 A regularly-changing programme of events and exhibitions can be found within.

 On South Bridge you’ll find two more buildings where he was involved as architect: the Old College of Edinburgh University where he started his career as he was selected to complete the work which Robert Adam had started, and Surgeon’s Hall which is diagonally opposite.

 We hope that you’ve enjoyed finding out a little more about Edinburgh architecture and the story behind the statue – we hope you’ll enjoy touring some of the buildings around Edinburgh designed by William Playfair.
 There are plenty more to discover, and if you’re interested in finding out more about the architecture of the city you might like to visit during Doors Open Days which happen in September each year.
-Remember, we offer short breaks most of the year round, and you can always check availability by searching using the “Book Now” button.

 Further information about Edinburgh Architecture